Part One of a Two Parts Blog

 What is Needed?

 Fixed Wireless Access to the residential market is a hard problem to solve, witness the two previous attempts.
-To be successful FWA needs to meet two core needs.
-First, FWA must be able to offer similar services in terms of speeds and application support when compared to wireline options.
+To be successful fixed wireless access (FWA) needs to meet two core needs.
+First, fixed wireless access (FWA) must be able to offer similar services in terms of speeds and application support when compared to wireline options.
 Second this must be done at a comparable or better cost.
 Given that a wireless system inherently has more complex components than a cable modem system, that makes this a very difficult but not unsolvable problem.
 Carriers want to see a business plan that can deliver an ROI in less than two years, sometimes as fast as one year, and be able to do it at a price that competes with cable, DSL and/or fiber.